-The Toronto Light Festival is great for families, couples, and even groups of friends.
-It runs from January to March and is open every day starting at sundown, plus it’s free to enjoy and very Instagram-worthy.
-Tag your photos with #TOLightFest to share online.
+The Toronto Light Festival is great for families, couples and even group of friends.
+It runs from January 19th to March 4th and is open every day starting at sundown.
+It also makes for some great Instagram posts, so be sure to use #TOlightfest on your images.

 About the Author